-The other important characteristic is the pixel density.
+The other thing of importance is the pixel density.
 That is to say, the pixels per inch (or per centimetre).
-The original iPad 9.7 inch screen had a 768 by 1024 pixel resolution, while later models with the same screen size have a resolution of 1536 by 2048.
-So although a text element defined to be 2% high uses 20 pixels in the earlier models and 40 in the later models, the physical size of the text on the screen would be the same in all models (though the text should look better on the higher resolution screen).
+The first two iPad models had a 768 by 1024 pixel screen, while all later models (so far) have had a resolution of 1536 by 2048, but all models have had exactly the same physical screen size (9.7 inches diagonal) so although a text element defined to be 2% high uses 20 pixels in the earlier models and 40 in the later models, the physical size of the text on the screen would be the same in all models (though the text should look better on the higher resolution screen).

 Percentage values are also used when setting the size of various visual elements.
-For example, earlier in this chapter we made use of the setPrintSize() statement to resize the text created by any subsequent Print() statement.
+For example, earlier in this chapter we made use of the SetPrintSize() statement to resize the text created by any subsequent Print() statement.

 The value supplied to this statement represents the height of the text as a percentage of the screen height.
 Of course, this means that text set to a height of 4 will appear taller in a long window and smaller in a short window.
-In fact, we can see this effect in the "Hello world" text visible in the previous diagram.
+In fact, you can see this effect in the "Hello world" text visible in FIG-3.28 shown earlier.

-Let's suppose we are going to run our completed app on three different devices which have the following resolutions when in portrait mode :
+Let's suppose we are going to run our completed app on three different devices which have the following resolutions when in portrait mode:

+- a) 640×1136

+- b) 800×1280

-a) 640×1136 b) 800×1280 c) 1536×2048
+- c) 1536×2048